ktadique/README-Generator/README.md

 ## Contributing

-To contribute to this project, fork and clone this repository locally, then submit a pull request with any suggested changes.
+To contribute to this project, fork and clone this repo locally, then submit a pull request.

 ## Tests